SCTCC Softball Wins 1, Loses 1 Thursday at National Tourney - NewsBreak

 SCTCC Softball Wins 1, Loses 1 Thursday at National Tourney

-ST. CLOUD -- The St. Cloud Technical and Community College Softball team lost its second game of the day on...1390granitecitysports.com
+ST. CLOUD -- The St. Cloud Technical and Community College Softball team lost its second game of the day on...1037theloon.com

-ST. CLOUD -- The St. Cloud Technical and Community College Softball team lost its second game of the day on...1390granitecitysports.com
+ST. CLOUD -- The St. Cloud Technical and Community College Softball team lost its second game of the day on...1037theloon.com

 Comments / 0